-And you will receive a lifetime limited warranty for residential use or a 10-years warranty for light-commercial use when purchasing this trainer.
+And you will receive a lifetime limited warranty for residential use or a 10-year warranty for light-commercial use when purchasing this trainer.

-Another prominent feature is the adjustable height of this trainer, which helps you set the height according to the way you want.
+Another prominent feature is the adjustable height of the bar, which helps you set the height according to the way you want.

 - Dual pulley system

 - The height is adjustable

 - Steel bearing offers smooth and efficient exercise experience

 Body-Solid is a brand well-known for its high-quality gym equipment.
 This unit from Body-Solid has been designed to fit your everyday needs focusing on providing you with easy-to-do exercises that bring results and last forever.